google/WebFundamentals/src/content/en/updates/2016/10/navigator-share.md

 * You need to host your site in a [secure context](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features)
   (typically HTTPS).
-* You only need to supply one of text or url, not both.
+*  You need to supply at least one of `text` or `url` but may supply both if you like.
 * You can only invoke the API as a result of a user gesture.
 (For example, you can't call `navigator.share()` in an onload handler.)
 * The property values that you pass into the API must all be strings.